JanSnieg/ModelowanieFizyczne/README.md

 ```

 Drawing is made in ofApp::draw(), which is pretty simple.
 Justy informatory I'm making two strings that contais number of particle in vector, and fps.
-Next I'm drawing box, on which fire is burning and drawing every particle in for loop.
+Next I'm drawing box, on which fire is burning, than drawing every particle in for loop.
 cam is ofEasyCam, and is needed to coordinate in 3D scene.

 ```